install.packages("pak") #IF NOT ALREADY INSTALLED

 yaxis_title_plus() +

 gridlines_plus()Because gridlines are primarily beneficial for helping a reader discern exact values, there’s no need for them when an axis is discrete and thus has no exact values to read!
-Thus, we can simplify the presentation by omitting them in that direction automatically.
+Thus, the presentation is simplified by omitting them in that direction automatically.

 There might be situations wherein you might want to add very subtle gridlines, and you have more than one continuous axis, but you already know you don’t want to add gridlines along one of those two axes.
 For example, perhaps you have time data on the x-axis, and, even though these data are technically continuous, you don’t want gridlines added along that dimension.
 No worries: set the notx or noty parameter inside gridlines_plus() to TRUE: